ibm-cloud-docs/vmwaresolutions/shared/shared_veeam.md

 1. Under **Recommended services** on the virtual data center details page, click **Veeam Cloud Connect**.
 The Veeam Cloud Connect self-service portal login is displayed.
 2. Log in to the Veeam Cloud Connect portal.

-You must add your organization name as a prefix to your **User** credential to login to the Veeam Cloud Connect self-service portal.
+You must add your organization name as a prefix to your **User** credential to log in to the Veeam Cloud Connect self-service portal.
 You can locate your organization name under the self-service portal access information under **Veeam Cloud Connect Replication**.
 For example, `8823e1828b208ef9380b3\admin`.
 {:important}

 For more information about using Veeam Cloud Connect, see the [Veeam Cloud Connect User Guide](https://helpcenter.veeam.com/docs/backup/cloud/cloud_connect_user_guide.html?ver=100){:external}.